PowerShell/PowerShellEditorServices/README.md

 ## Usage

-Are you looking to integrate PowerShell Editor Services into your [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) compliant editor or client?
-We support two ways of connecting.
+If you're looking to integrate PowerShell Editor Services into your [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) compliant editor or client, we support two ways of connecting.

 ### Named Pipes/Unix Domain Sockets (recommended)